iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: April 15, 2019 Sunday

+**Today's Progress**: Today was a study day.
+Validation in python.

+**Thoughts**: None about today's content.
+But I'm looking forward to tomorrow!
+Also it's day 10!

 ### Day 9: April 14, 2019 Sunday

 **Today's Progress**: I did hands-on stuff for class.
 But I also restarted on an old project that was started on GitHub, then worked on elsewhere, and is now returning.
 I had to delete one unneeded branch and rename another.
 It wasn't too bad.